 - Allow to rest before serving!

-- Note: You can place the chicken over direct heat in the last stages of cooking to ensure a nice, coloured piece.
+- Note: You can place the chicken over direct heat in the last stages of cooking to ensure a nice, colored piece.
 Just remember to flip every so often so it does not burn!

 Cook time will vary depending on the size of your chicken (and how well you keep a consistent temperature!)
 An external meat thermometer would work wonderfully here!
 Don't be scared to use one (I use thermometers all the time!)
 Also, if 1 cup of BBQ sauce is not enough for you or you want a second coating, use more!
 I used my homemade rhubarb BBQ sauce because I was redoing some old pictures, plus it just worked perfectly here for summer!
 I say this is one awesome Father's Day recipe!